Einliterflasche/ThanOS/README.md

 # SauceOS
 This project is not supposed to be any good, I am just experimenting with OS development.

-## Progress
+## Progress/Features
- - Bootloader which
+ - a bootloader which
      - switches to 32-bit protected mode
 	 - loads the kernel
- - Very basic VGA display driver
+ - a very basic VGA display driver

 ## Build it yourself